mlabs-haskell/plutus-simple-model/README.md

 It queries balances before application of an action and after application of the action and reports any errors.
 If balances does not match to expected difference.

-For example we can check that sendValue indeed transfers value from one user to another:
+For example, we can check that sendValue indeed transfers value from one user to another:

 ```haskell
 checkBalance (gives u1 val u2) $ sendValue u1 val u2
 ```

 If we want to check that user or script preserved the value we can set it up with `(owns user mempty)`.
-Because TypedValidator has instance of the HasAddress we can also check payments to/from scripts:
+Because TypedValidator has instanced of the HasAddress we can also check payments to/from scripts:

 ```haskell
 checkBalance (gives pkh prize gameScript) $ do { ... }